Quanatee/gfycaffeine/README.md

 Gfycaffeine only works when you're uploading multiple medias.
 If you're only uploading one, pull up your socks and get your .mp4s the traditional way.

-Once your medias have been uploaded, click on **Gfycaffine** again and it will convert the generated links (that go to a viewing page) to direct .mp4 that you can right click and save, or whatever.
+Once your medias have been uploaded, click on **Gfycaffeine** again and it will convert the generated links (that go to a viewing page) to direct .mp4 that you can right click and save, or whatever.

 ### What if I want .webm?